apollographql/apollo/docs/source/devtools/editor-plugins.md

 };
 ```

-The `service` name here is the ID of the graph you've created in [Apollo Graph Manager](https://engine.apollographql.com).
+The `service` name here is the name of the graph you've created in [Apollo Studio](https://studio.apollographql.com).

-> **Note:** The ID of your graph can be found in its URL in Graph Manager.
-We use the ID so you can change your graph's name freely without having to update this.
-This will be easier to manage in the future.

 ### Setting up an API key

-To authenticate with Graph Manager to pull down the schema, create a file next to the `apollo.config.js` called `.env`.
-This should be an untraced file (i.e., don't push it to GitHub).
-Go to the settings page of your graph in Graph Manager to get the API key.
+To authenticate with Apollo Studio to pull down your schema, create a file next to the `apollo.config.js` called `.env`.
+This should be an **untracked** file (i.e., don't commit it to Git).
+Go to your graph's Settings page in Apollo Studio to get the API key.

 > **Note:** It is best practice to create a new API key for each member of the team and name the key so its easy to find and revoke if needed.
 This will be easier to manage in the future.